David Macnaughton and his Fascinating World of Amateur Radio

 NORM VK4ANB

 Gear used by Norm VK4ANB for AM: Johnson Viking Valiant (photo), ZC1 Mark 11 from 1934, FT101b.
 Norm says that the Viking Valiant is interesting in that he has the invoice when it was bought second hand in 1967 by Dave Laing, YJ1DL, Radio Station Luganville Espirito Santo New Hebrities via Noumea for $A65 from Henry Radio, Los Angeles, California.
 The chap that Norm bought it from purchased it in 1988 and Norm bought it in 2002.
+As an interesting point: Norm's Viking Valiant is now owned by Tom VK4BR (See Above)

 VIC VK4AXM